-The Beartooth Highway (US Hwy 212), Also know as the Beartooth All American Highway is one of the most spectacular routes in the continental United States.
+The Beartooth Highway (US Hwy 212), also known as the Beartooth All American Highway is one of the most spectacular routes in the continental United States.
 The highway travels through high-altitude wilderness terrain for 63 miles between Red Lodge, MT and the North East Entrance to Yellowstone Park at Silver Gate, MT.
-This article travels the road beginning in Red Lodge and ending in Yellowstone Park but it can easily be driven in reverse
+This guide travels the road beginning in Red Lodge and ending in Yellowstone Park but it can easily be driven in reverse

 Rock Creek runs through Red Lodge, MT and the Beartooth Highway (US 212) follows the creek as it heads toward the switchbacks that climb steeply to the Beartooth Pass.
 Rock Creek is popular with campers who enjoy the area’s many recreation opportunities and also by travelers on the Beartooth Highway.

 Beartooth Lake is a spectacular high-mountain lake located along the famous Beartooth Highway (U.S. Hwy 212).
 The lake is a popular destination that offers fishing, boating, camping, hiking, and backpacking in a pristine alpine setting.
 Beartooth Lake is immediately adjacent to Hwy 212 which is both good and bad because it makes access very easy but it also promotes heavy use.

 In mid-June, 2022 massive flooding hit the Rock Creek drainage resulting in significant damage to roads and bridges.
 As of mid-July, the West Fork Rock Creek Road is closed from the Basin Campground (mile 7.2) to the end of the road.
 For current information contact the Beartooth Ranger District at 406-446-2103.